The MOVE training programme has allowed us to have clear pathways to follow and are broken down into key areas

 - the act of petting an animal produces an automatic relaxation response

 - provides comfort

 - decreases anxiety

-All members of the school enjoy Megs visits.
-She brings a great deal of pleasure and relaxation to the environment.
+All members of the school enjoy P.A.T dog visits.
+They bring a great deal of pleasure and relaxation to the environment.

-Some of the children have allocated sessions with Meg.
+Some of the children have allocated sessions with the dog.
 These students will have had a referral for P.A.T. sessions, parental/carer permission will have been gained and there will be a clear intention for the sessions that fit in with pupil’s MAP (My Aspirational Progress) targets and /or EST (Emotional Support Time) needs.
-Such as to encourage: reading aloud, gross motor movement, learning to control their emotions, using their ‘voice’ (to ask Meg to sit, fetch), etc.
+Such as to encourage reading aloud, gross motor movement, learning to control their emotions, using their ‘voice’ to ask the dog to sit, fetch etc.

 Each term we review the students who have received P.A.T. to see the impact that the session has had and to decide whether there is a need to continue the sessions.